ukcoderj/Moving-House-UK-Process/README.md

 ## Notes on Exchange

+In order to exchange, you need buildings insurance on the new property (as well as your own).
+This may be referred to as 'Sale and Purchase' cover.

 Signing the contract and returning it does not give the solicitor the right to exchange.
 You must explicitly tell them when to exchange, having agreed a completion date up/down the chain.

 Issues can arise just before completion, as people have a closer eye once it's getting real.